eddytruyen/heterogenous-scaling-in-k8s/README.md

 # To get metrics of the locust test into the graphite server ...
 instead of a local `Results` directory:
+ * Edit `Locust/locustfile-exp1.py` to replace the IP of the queue host on the HttpLocust class for your queue endpoint.
  * Update the IP-address of the Locust service and the graphite service in `metrics.py`
  * Run in a separate terminal run: